darinz/AML/README.md

 ## Overview

-Welcome to the Applied Machine Learning!
+Welcome to Applied Machine Learning!
 This curriculum is designed to teach you how to implement and apply machine learning algorithms in practice.
 We focus on **practical skills** and giving you the tools to make these algorithms work effectively in real-world scenarios.

 ## Learning Objectives